runquan-ray-zhou/3.1-Pat.io/readme.md

 ## Usage

+Pat.io is designed to offer a natural, conversational experience, allowing you to interact with the chatbot as you would with a knowledgeable assistant.
+Whether you're checking eligibility, looking for specific documentation, or need answers in a different language, Pat.io is here to help you navigate these essential identification processes with ease.

 1. Open Pat.io in your web browser and start a conversation with the chatbot interface.
 2. Ask questions directly related to Social Security Numbers (SSN), Individual Taxpayer Identification Numbers (ITIN), or New York City’s Local Law 30.
 3. Use Pat.io's eligibilty feature by asking, “Am I eligible for an SSN?” or similar questions to get personalized guidance on eligibility requirements.